emmanuelderisse/alloy-webapp/README.md

 ## Alloy -  Solutions Architect Work Assignment

-Using the framework Flask create a Basic bank web application using Flask
+Basic webpage using the framework Flask which can submit application details via an API request to Alloy, then handle the response and display the outcome to the applicant.